Create a

 Charles Goretsky Charles Goretsky

-Given the continued challenges caused by labor shortages facing organizations across industries, geographies, and sizes, the pressure to attract and retain employees has never been more significant.
-This brings into greater focus the understanding and meeting of employee and candidate preferences and needs that have elevated employee value proposition (EVP), employee experience (EX), employee engagement, and candidate experience (CX) into the corporate consciousness.
+Given the continued challenges posed by labor shortages across industries, geographies, and sizes, the pressure to attract and retain employees has never been greater.
+This brings into greater focus the understanding and meeting of employee and candidate preferences and needs, elevating the employee value proposition (EVP), employee experience (EX), employee engagement, and candidate experience (CX) into the corporate consciousness.
 The key, however, is to understand the drivers of those experiences, "moments that matter," which are crucial to meeting employees' needs and improving talent outcomes.

-Understanding the pivotal events influencing employee perceptions, feelings, attitudes, and workplace perceptions is crucial to establishing a positive and invigorating work environment.
+Understanding the pivotal events that influence employees' perceptions, feelings, attitudes, and workplace perceptions is crucial to establishing a positive, invigorating work environment.
 These moments that matter are the events that employees remember, appreciate (or regret) for years to come, leaving a lasting impression on their feelings about their work environment, motivation, and employer.
 These moments shape their future behavior and profoundly impact the company's key metrics, such as engagement, productivity, motivation, and willingness to go above and beyond.
-This understanding engages us in a commitment to creating a positive work environment.
+This understanding commits us to creating a positive work environment.

-The goal of generating a clear understanding of these is to enable the focus on continuous improvement efforts on strategically targeted processes and actions (e.g., by people managers) that will more efficiently and effectively drive talent outcomes.
+The goal is to generate a clear understanding of these to enable a focus on continuous improvement efforts on strategically targeted processes and actions (e.g., by people managers) that will more efficiently and effectively drive talent outcomes.

 The opportunity for improvement lies in challenging the assumption that HR and managers “know best” what employees want and need and where their pain points exist.
 For example, Gartner discovered that only 29% of surveyed employees agreed that “HR really understands what people like me need and want.”
 This presents an opportunity to reevaluate the extent of understanding of employee needs and can lead to more effective talent management strategies.